pardeep-virdi/python-challenge/README.md

 # python-challenge

-#task1
+#task1 even odd

-Pardeep_Singh_Virdi@ python % python func.py
+Pardeep_Singh_Virdi@ python % python even-odd.py

-Enter the first number: 5

-Enter the second number: 10
+Enter the number: 67

-Addition: 15

-Subtraction: -5

-Multiplication: 50

-Division: 0.5
+67 is odd number

 #task2

-Pardeep_Singh_Virdi@python % python greeting.py

-Enter the firstname: pardeep

-Enter the lastname: virdi

-Hello, pardeep virdi!
-Welcome to the Python program.
+Pardeep_Singh_Virdi@ python % python3 sum1-n.py
+The sum of numbers from 1 to 50 is: 1275